 What is it and how is it performed?

 A shoulder joint replacement treats an arthritic shoulder joint.
 The procedure is usually recommended to treat severe shoulder arthritis that does not respond to nonsurgical treatment options, such as anti-inflammatory medications, corticosteroid injections, physical activity, and lifestyle modifications.

 Shoulder joint replacement surgery should be a collective decision between you and your physician.
 Shoulder replacement decision considers the patient’s well-being and goals.

 How is a shoulder joint replacement performed?

 A shoulder joint replacement is an inpatient procedure performed under general anesthesia.
 A Sano specialist carefully removes arthritic bone and replaces it with a perfect fit prosthesis.
-Three procedure may be performed:
+Three procedures may be performed: